edermi/skweez/README.md

   -n, --max-word-length int   Maximum word length (default 24) -m, --min-word-length int   Minimum word length (default 3)
       --no-filter             Do not filter out strings that don't match the regex to check if it looks like a valid word (starts and ends with alphanumeric letter, anything else in between).
 Also ignores --min-word-length and --max-word-length
-  -o, --output string         When set, write an output file to <value>.txt (<value>.json when --json is specified).
-Empty writes no output to disk
+  -o, --output string         When set, write an output file
       --scope strings         Additional site scope, for example subdomains.
-If not set, only the provided site's domains are in scope
+If not set, only the provided site's domains are in scope.
+Using * disables scope checks (careful)
+  -u, --url-filter string     Filter URL by regexp. .ie: "(.*\.)?domain\.com.*".
+Setting this will ignore scope
 ~~~

 `skweez` takes an arbitrary number of links and crawls them, extracting the words.